shidarin/cdl_convert/docs/usage.rst

 Writing CDLs
 ------------

-When you're done tinkering with the :class:`AscCdl` instance, you might want to write it out to a file.
+When you're done tinkering with the :class:`ColorCorrection` instance, you might want to write it out to a file.
 Currently the output file is written the same directory as the input file.
-We need to give :class:`AscCdl` the file extension we plan to write to, then call a ``write`` function with our :class:`AscCdl` instance, which will actually convert the values on the :class:`AscCdl` into the format desired, then write that format to disk.
+We need to give :class:`ColorCorrection` the file extension we plan to write to, then call a ``write`` function with our :class:`ColorCorrection` instance, which will actually convert the values on the :class:`ColorCorrection` into the format desired, then write that format to disk.

     >>> cc.determine_dest('cdl')
     >>> cc.file_out